Alejogb1/job-board/blog-data/why-wasnt-the-model-updated-after-successful-migration.md

 id: "why-wasnt-the-model-updated-after-successful-migration"
 ---

-, let's unpack this scenario.
+scenario.
 It’s a situation I've certainly encountered more than once over the years – a seemingly successful data migration that, upon closer inspection, hasn't quite delivered on updating the model as expected.
 The frustration is real, I understand.
 It's not always as straightforward as it looks, and there are a few common culprits worth examining.
 Typically, when a model remains stubbornly unchanged after a data migration, it boils down to a disconnect between the _process_ of data transfer and the _mechanism_ of model retraining, or perhaps even how the data itself was handled during the transfer.

 First off, let’s establish a working definition: we're talking about a machine learning model, likely residing within a larger system, that's supposed to be re-trained or updated with fresh, migrated data.
 The "migration" component implies a change in data location, format, or even the underlying system itself.
 We assume this migration completes successfully – i.e., data reaches its intended destination without obvious errors in the data transfer pipeline.
 The challenge, therefore, is why the subsequent model update does not occur.